tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### Overview

 In today's class, students will learn the benefits of using tree-based algorithms for classification problems, and gain hands-on experience with random forests and ensemble methods, like bagging and boosting.
-Students will also be introduced to dealing with categorical data in machine learning, and learn how to identify when it is worth to use categorical data as a feature in a model.
+Students will also be introduced to dealing with categorical data in machine learning, and learn how to identify when it is worth using categorical data as a feature in a model.

 ### Class Objectives